cognitive-science-stan/cognitive-science-stan.github.io/README.md

 You can do all this, directly from github, and github will take care of doing a "pull request".

+2. You can take a look at the issues and try to solve some.

-If you think that this website should include something else, feel free to open an issue or do a pull request.
+3. If you think that this website should include something else, feel free to open an issue or do a pull request.